s-m33r/ipfs-img/README.md

 ## Installation and Usage
 * CLI
-Download the latest binary release from the Github releases page, then:
+Download the latest binary release (currently available only for Linux) from the Github releases page, then:
 ```
 chmod +x ipfsgur
 ./ipfsgur help